Set 3 · Study 1 / 5

 5. kidnap · verb/ˈkɪdˌnæp/

-take someone or a living thing away illegally and keep them somewhere
+to take someone away illegally and keep them somewhere, usually to get money

 A woman attempted to kidnap two children from a toy shop when they were standing right beside their mothers.